 The IAU stresses that technological progress is only made possible by parallel advances in scientific knowledge.
 Satellites would neither operate nor properly communicate without essential contributions from astronomy and physics.
 It is in everybody’s interest to preserve and support the progress of fundamental science such as astronomy, celestial mechanics, orbital dynamics and relativity.

-Hainaut, Olivier (ESO), 2020, On the impact of satellite mega-constellations on astronomical observations, submitted for publication in Astronomy & Astrophysics.
+Hainaut, Olivier (ESO), 2020, On the Impact of Satellite Constellations on Astronomical Observations with ESO telescopes in the Visible and Infrared Domains, accepted for publication in Astronomy & Astrophysics.
+Also see this ESO press release.

 Seitzer, Pat (University of Michigan), 2020, Presentation to the US National Science Foundation Astronomy and Astrophysics Advisory Committee